privatenumber/vue-frag/README.md

 Whenever you feel like the root-element of your component adds no value and is unnecessary, or is messing up your HTML output.
 This usually happens when you want to return a list of elements like `<li>List Items</li>` or `<tr><td>Table Rows</td></tr>` but you have to wrap it in a `<div>`.

-Returning multiple root nodes is a major feature released in Vue 3 known as [Fragments](https://v3.vuejs.org/guide/migration/fragments.html).
-This directive makes it available to Vue 2.

-In Vue 2, it's worth noting that it's possible to return multiple nodes with a [Functional Component](https://vuejs.org/v2/guide/render-function.html#Functional-Components) but functional components are stateless (no `data()`), don't support `methods` or [life-cycle hooks](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram), don't have very good template support, and can lead to SSR bugs (eg. mismatching nodes).
+In Vue 2, it's possible to return multiple nodes with a [Functional Component](https://vuejs.org/v2/guide/render-function.html#Functional-Components) but functional components are stateless (no `data()` or [life-cycle hooks](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram)), doesn't support `methods`, doesn't have very good template support, and can lead to SSR bugs (eg. mismatching nodes).

 Related VueJS Issues / Stackoverflow Qs:
 - [vuejs/vue #7088](https://github.com/vuejs/vue/issues/7088)